01micko/pmck/README.md

 - can flicker at times of heavy load or on slow machines (mostly fixed, reduced cpu usage)
 - a compositor such as xcompmgr is needed so artefacts do not display under clockface (this has been improved but minor artefacts still show when a compositor is not running.
 Needs work.
 EDIT: fixed!)
-- at larger sizes the second hand may flicker or disappear
+- at larger sizes the second hand may flicker or disappear (fixed)
-- may have jagged edges which may or may not be improved with an antialias setting in pmckrc.
-Needs work on the XRender routine.
+- may have jagged edges which may or may not be improved with an antialias setting in pmckrc. (fixed)